When is it appropriate to show multiple brand personalities in social media? Learn more about Facebook branding strategy below.

 An excited bride-to-be, searching for her dream wedding location, is not going to be inspired by a Facebook page that shows updates with pictures of pinstripe suited executives.
 Likewise, a business meeting planner will not be comfortable recommending a potential location to his boss if it looks like bridal bouquets will be flying through the air.
 Because these target audiences are so different, they demand a dedicated page for each segment.

 Yes, this means more staff time invested in social media.
 But here’s the thing with social: it’s, well, social.
 Social settings demand certain appearances and behaviors.
-Most of us dress and talk differently in an important business meeting than we do for a Saturday evening cookout with the neighbors.
+Most of us behave differently in an important business meeting than we do for a Saturday evening cookout.
 Likewise, companies participating in social media, especially a personal channel like Facebook (as opposed to a professional channel like LinkedIn), need to consider the situation and participate accordingly.

 The best Facebook branding strategy: just as in real life, be socially appropriate for the situation.